-The A20® aviation headset can be configured to either plug into aircraft power (6-pin plug) or rely entirely on battery power (dual plugs).
+The headset can be configured to either plug into aircraft power (six pin plug) or rely entirely on battery power (dual plugs).

 Using the 6-pin plug

-A single 6-pin plug inserted into the 6-pin connector provides the headset with aircraft power and intercom audio.
-If the headset is aircraft-powered, a 6-pin connector must be installed and mounted to an aircraft panel by a qualified avionics installation technician.
-An adapter is available from Bose® to convert a 6-pin connector to a dual G/A plug for additional connection flexibility.
+A single six pin plug inserted into the six pin connector provides the headset with aircraft power and intercom audio.
+If the headset is powered by the aircraft, a six pin connector must be installed and mounted to an aircraft panel by a qualified avionics installation technician.
+An adapter is available from Bose to convert a six pin connector to a dual G/A plug for additional connection flexibility.

 To connect the headset